 Featured snippets are relevant information displayed by Google on the top of the SERP.
 Search engines like Google pulls the best result and displays the content in a box.

 According to research, almost 30% of the search results displayed by Google comes in the form of featured snippets.
-If your content appears as a featured snippet, your voice assistant will most likely pull its answer from there.
+Voice assistants pull their results from featured snippets wherever they can, because they are more readable.

 Use structured data in your off-page optimization strategy.

 Structured data gives you better control over how you want your website content to be returned in search results.
 Structured data helps your website to show up in featured snippets, and will increase your click-through rate.
-As your content appears in featured snippets, your chances of appearing in voice search results also increase.
+As your content appears in featured snippets, you will start seeing your voice search rankings rise.
 You can visit schema.org to understand how to implement the schema tag or structured data to your site.

 Stay nimble, and always be ready for what’s next.